aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldupdatingprogressargs/_index.md

 ```

 Gets the total fields count to be updated.

+ **Remarks:**

 The value is not constant and may be increased during updating process.

 **Returns:**
 int - The total fields count to be updated.